Indirect Commands

 Note: You must be logged into your Progress with Lawless Spanish account to take this test.
 If you don’t have one, sign up – it’s free!

-A2 - Low-Intermediate Spanish • accents • conjugation lessons • spelling
+A2 - Low-Intermediate Spanish • lesson plans

 Test yourself on present tense conjugations in this fill-in-the-blanks exercise: